-With lockdown restrictions lifting in some states, and hope on the horizon for others, there's no better time to start planning your next Aussie adventure.
+With overseas travel still at a standstill, there's no better time to start planning your next Aussie adventure.
 And what better way to check out its natural beauty than by road?

 Get some red dirt on your tyres and some bugs on your windscreen, sing-along to sweet tunes and let beautiful landscapes unfurl in front of you.